-- 3. The service does not provide for the following: - (a) Surgical operations; - (b) Specialist's treatment; - (c) Special nursing; - (d) Dental treatments; - (e) Illnesses attributable to misconduct; - (f) Physician's fee for attendance elsewhere than at the Public Health Clinic; - (g) Hospitalization; - (h) Any other service not specified in Section 2 hereof. - 4.
-Arrangements for consultations during the session are to be made through the office of the Medical Director, Students' Health Service, Public Health Clinic (Telephone B 8438). - 5.
+- 3. The service does not provide for the following: - (a) Surgical operations; - (b) Specialist's treatment; - (c) Special nursing; - (d) Dental treatments: - (e) Illnesses attributable to misconduct; - (f) Physician's fee for attendance elsewhere than at the Public Health Clinic; - (g) Hospitalization; - (h) Any other service not specified in Section 2 hereof. - 4.
+Arrangement for consultations during the session are to be made through the office of the Medical Director, Students' Health Service, Public Health Clinic (Telephone B 8438). - 5.
 All students are expected to carry out the instructions of the physician to the fullest extent possible.
 Failure to do so will be regarded as a breach of University discipline. - 6.
+A short course of lectures on personal hygiene will be given during the session, notice of which will be posted on the bulletin boards.
+All newly admitted students are required to attend this course.
+Attendance of other students is optional. - 7.
 All students entering the University who cannot submit certificates of having been successfully vaccinated shall be required to submit to vaccination.